 Russell also established that, as a threshold matter, a CUE claim cannot be raised for the first time before this Court; instead, the claim must have been the subject of a final prior BVA adjudication.
 Russell, 3 Vet.App. at 314-15.
 The CUE claim presented here is a collateral attack on a final BVA decision.
 Cf. Crippen, 9 Vet.App. at 418 (as to collateral attack on prior RO decision); see also Mason (Sangernetta) v.
 Brown, 8 Vet.App.
-44, 51 (1995) (generally, effective date earlier than that awarded in previous RO decision may be awarded only if there was CUE in that decision or it never became final); Fugo, supra.
+44, 51 (1995) (stating that effective date earlier than that awarded in previous RO decision may generally be awarded only if there was CUE in that decision or it never became final); Fugo, supra.
 Just as when the Court reviews a Board decision that found no CUE in a prior final RO decision, see Eddy v.
 Brown, 9 Vet.App.
 52, 57 (1996); Damrel, 6 Vet.App. at 246; Russell, 3 Vet.App. at 315, when the Court reviews a Board decision that found no CUE in a prior final Board decision, the Court's review is limited to determining whether the Board's conclusion about the prior final decision is "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law" (38 U.S.C. § 7261(a)(3)(A)) and whether it is supported by an adequate statement of "reasons or bases" (38 U.S.C. § 7104(d)(1)), see Beyrle v.
-Brown, 9
+Brown, 9 Vet.App.

-Vet.App.
 377, 384 (1996) (holding that Board failed to provide adequate statement of reasons or bases for rejection of claim of CUE as to RO decision); Gilbert v.
 Derwinski, 1 Vet.App.
 49, 57 (1990); see also Eddy and Russell, both supra.

-The U.S. Court of Appeals for the Federal Circuit (Federal Circuit) has recognized that this Court's caselaw as to review of a Board decision that there was no CUE in a prior final RO decision is equally applicable to a collateral CUE attack on a prior final BVA decision under section 7111:
+The United States Court of Appeals for the Federal Circuit (Federal Circuit) has recognized that this Court's caselaw as to review of a Board decision that there was no CUE in a prior final RO decision is equally applicable to a collateral CUE attack on a prior final BVA decision under section 7111 and has also specifically sustained the validity of § 20.1403(a), (c), and (e):